It's just possible I may have told this story before, so if I have bear with me.

 *Don't pay any attention to the 12-foot scarf I have hanging in the library at home.

-And then the BBC, after twenty-seven seasons, pulled the plug.
-It wasn’t cancelled, they insisted – only on hiatus – but as the years went on, the show became less and less of a presence, both on television and in my life.
-I still had the books, and that scarf, and as the show began to come out on video I enjoyed the episodes, but somehow it wasn’t the same, knowing that what we had was all we had and that there wouldn’t be anything more.
+Then the BBC, after twenty-seven seasons, pulled the plug.
+It wasn’t cancelled, they insisted —only on hiatus—but as the years went on, the show became less and less of a presence, both on television and in my life.
+I still had the books and that scarf, and as the show began to come out on video I enjoyed the episodes, but somehow it wasn’t the same, knowing that what we had was all we had and that there wouldn’t be anything more.

 Until there was.
-Doctor Who reappeared, first in a Fox movie that briefly rekindled the hope of a regular series; and then, following years of rumors and false starts, in a revival that picked up where the old series had left off, one that’s done a remarkably good job of integrating itself with the original, so that it’s easy to believe that the eleven actors* who’ve played The Doctor have all inhabited the same universe, even though the special effects are fancier and the monsters aren’t as cheesy and the show itself is less campy and more dramatic.
+Doctor Who reappeared, first in a Fox movie that briefly rekindled the hope of a regular series; and then, following years of rumors and false starts, in a revival that picked up where the old series had left off, one that, for the first few years at least, did a remarkably good job of integrating itself with the original, so that was easy to believe that each of the actors who'd played The Doctor had all inhabited the same universe, even though the special effects were fancier and the monsters weren't as cheesy and the show itself is less campy and more dramatic.

 No comments